Bernard Drake

 Sir Bernard Drake (c.
 1537 – 10 April 1586) of Ash in the parish of Musbury, Devon, was an English sea captain.
 He himself refuted any familial relationship with his contemporary the great Admiral Sir Francis Drake (c.
 1540 – 1596), as their dispute concerning armorials reveals.
 In fact, Sir Bernard Drake's grandparents John Drake V 1474-1554 and his wife Margaret were also the grandparents of Sir Francis Drake; Sir Bernard being descended from an older son and Francis descended from a younger son.
+Hence, they were in fact first cousins.

 Origin

 He was the eldest son of John Drake (d.
 1558) of Ash, by his wife Amy Grenville (d.
 1578/9), a daughter of Sir Roger Grenville (1477–1523), lord of the manor of Bideford in Devon and of Stowe in the parish of Kilkhampton, Cornwall, Sheriff of Cornwall in 1510–11, 1517–18, 1522, and present within the Cornish contingent at the Field of the Cloth of Gold.
 His brother was Richard Drake (1535–1603) of Esher, an Equerry of the Stable and Groom of the Privy Chamber to Queen Elizabeth I and a Member of Parliament.
 His uncle was Richard Grenville.
 Sir Bernard's aunt, Alice Drake, married Walter Raleigh and became the step-mother of Sir Walter Raleigh, the explorer and poet.